openbmc/docs/kernel-development.md

 Note that some systems may have upgraded to a FIT-based u-boot, where the old uImage format is no longer accepted.

+# A to Z of working on a change in kernel tree, patching and submitting
+Let us consider the task of updating the device tree.
+Here are the steps to be followed.

+## Cloning and making the changes
+- Know what is the current linux branch that is being used.
+Example: dev-5.8
+- git clone -b dev-5.8 git@github.com:openbmc/linux
+- Make the changes to device tree and commit the changes

+## Creating a patch
+- Create a patch using "git format-patch -N --subject-prefix="PATCH linux dev-5.8" -v 1"
+  where "N" is the number of commits starting HEAD on which a patch is needed.
+  "v" is the version.
+Make sure to increase the value of "v" for each rework.
+  Example: git format-patch -1 --subject-prefix="PATCH linux dev-5.8" -v 1

+  Generated: v1-0001-ARM-dts-aspeed-rainier-Add-LEDs-that-are-off-9551.patch
+- Run "scripts/checkpatch.pl <patch_file>" and make sure it does not show any errors.
+The script will ask to remove the gerrit commit id.
+Make sure to do so.

+## Validating the patch
+- Make sure the patch can be applied cleanly to the tree Save the work to a branch: "git branch <my_branch>" Reset the HEAD to origin: "git reset --hard origin/dev-5.8" Apply the patch: "git am <patch_file>" and make sure it is successful

+## Building the kernel
+- Copy the patch file to :
+  openbmc/meta-aspeed/recipes-kernel/linux/linux-aspeed/

+  Also, update: openbmc/meta-aspeed/recipes-kernel/linux/linux-aspeed.inc
+  SRC_URI += " file://<patch_file>"
+- run "bitbake obmc-phosphor-image" and test the image

+## Submitting the patch file
+- Get the maintainer's email: "scripts/get_maintainer.pl <patch_file>"
+- "git send-email --to <your own email> <patch_file>" and make sure you receive the patch appropriately.
+-  To be very sure, you can download the **raw email** and apply the downloaded raw email using "git am <downloaded_raw_email>" and make sure it applies.
+- "git send-email --to <mailtainer's email> --cc <others> <patch_file>"

+- If you run into problems sending email, make sure the gitconfig is appropriate.
+Example: ~/.gitconfig
+[sendmail]
+		smtpserver = <smtp server>
+		smtpserverport = <smtp server port number>
+		confirm = auto
+		chainreplyto = false
+		smtppass = no
+		multiedit=yes
+		#suppresscc = all
+		#confirm = always
+		#smtpuser = <submitter's mail id>
+		#smtpencryption=no